Summer Session: 6 credits

 X.Educ 420: Schools, Schooling and Society (4 credits)

 The course familiarizes students with theories of teaching and learning, adolescent development and current movements in education reform such as Race to the Top, Common Core Standards, and testing.
 In keeping with Massachusetts Department of Education mandates for approved licensure programs, the course provides the foundational readings to prepare teachers for work in a diverse society.
 Topics include guidelines set forth in INTASC (Interstate Consortium): knowledge of subject matter; knowledge of curriculum; knowledge of learners; knowledge of educational goals and assessment; knowledge of social /cultural contexts; and pedagogical content knowledge.
-Key tenets of Expeditionary Learning will be explored.
+Key tenets of EL Education will be explored.

 X.Educ 417: Teaching with Technology (2 credits)